|Legal Terms Glossary|

 SERVICEMEMBERS CIVIL RELIEF ACT (amended in 2003, and formerly known as the SOLDIERS' AND SAILORS' CIVIL RELIEF ACT) - Among other protections, the act delays civil court cases for active duty military personnel if military responsibilities prevent them from exercising their legal rights.

-SHERIFF'S DEED - The deed given by the sheriff that tranfers ownership to the buyer at the foreclosure sale.
+SHERIFF'S DEED - The deed given by the sheriff that transfers ownership to the buyer at the foreclosure sale.

 SHERIFF'S SALE - The public auction at which the property being foreclosed is offered for sale.